LIV Army Corps: October–December 1941

-January 1942
+1942

 Over the course of January 1942, the Soviet force would be strengthened even further with the arrival of the 47th Army.
 The 44th, 47th and 51st Armies were officially fused into the newly formed Crimean Front by the order of Joseph Stalin on 28 January.

 While organizationally impressive, the Soviet landings happened under awful conditions.
 The Soviet soldiers were faced with strong winds and temperatures around -20°C. Six of the ten Soviet landing sites were quickly recaptured by local German forces.
 Nonetheless, the sheer numerical force of the Red Army allowed the Soviet Union to recapture the Kerch Peninsula with the threat to regain control of Crimea as a whole.
 The arrival of three Soviet armies threw the local German commander, Hans von Sponeck of XXXXII Corps, into a panic.
 Sponeck requested the right to retreat three times, and was refused by Manstein every time.
 He eventually fell back to the west of peninsula on his own accord.
 As a result of this development, the attack on Sevastopol had to be postponed yet again, as Manstein called off XXX Corps towards the Kerch Peninsula, leaving LIV Corps on its own in front of the Soviet fortress.
 The Germans recaptured Feodosia, a valuable port from which reinforcements could have been brought in by the Black Sea Fleet, from the Soviets on 18 January.

-February 1942

 The situation was now in a stalemate, as the Germans held the vast majority of the Crimean peninsula as well as the bottleneck that connected it to mainland Ukraine, but the two objectives that the Wehrmacht had invaded Crimea for in the first place, Sevastopol and Kerch, were in the hands of the Red Army.
 With the Kerch Strait frozen, the Soviet forces could simply walk towards the frontline in eastern Crimea from the Taman Peninsula in Russia.
 These reinforcements also included T-34 tanks.
 The high-ranking Soviet officers were however hindered in the execution of their duties by the presence of Lev Mekhlis, Stalin's personal political watchdog, whose intrusive behavior paired with his military incompetence was a factor of obstruction in the Soviet officers' proceedings.

 The Soviet Union attacked the positions of the 11th Army in a large attack on 27 February.
 This Battle of the Parpach Narrows achieved little that was of use to the Soviet forces.
 Although the Germans suffered considerable casualties as a result of the sheer numerical force of Soviet troops advancing against them, the Soviets sustained intense losses and saw only a seven-mile bulge in the northern portion of the line as a reward.

-March 1942

 With Mekhlis pressuring the Soviet commanders to produce results, the Red Army attacked again on 13 March, 26 March and 9 April.
 These additional attacks also failed.